robertying/learnX/README.md

 For those

-- who are working or have worked for Computer and Information Managing Center, Tsinghua University
+- who are working or have worked for Computer and Information Managing Center, Tsinghua University;
-- whose project is financially supported by any institute in relation to Tsinghua University
+- whose project is financially supported by any institute in relation to Tsinghua University.

 Any usage of code, without explicit authorizations from the author, from this project will be considered as infringement of copyright.
 The word "usage" may refer to making copies of, modifying, redistributing of the source code or any derivative of this project, for either commercial or non-commercial use.